Pelosi, Mnuchin meet in bid to reach U.S. COVID-19 relief deal

 Before talks between Pelosi and Mnuchin resumed, the White House had said Trump could agree to a $1.3 trillion bill.

-Reporting by David Lawder, David Morgan and Richard Cowan; Editing by Bernadette Baum and Lisa Shumaker
+Reporting by David Lawder, David Morgan, Richard Cowan and Susan Cornwell; Editing by Bernadette Baum, Lisa Shumaker and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.